 If you sell firewood, customers will want to know its moisture content, so it’s great to be able to provide this figure.

-Modes for Various Materials
+Measuring Various Materials

 The first thing you’ll need to think about is what you’re using the moisture meter for.

-However, if you want more of an all-round tool, you’ll find that the best moisture meters are also able to take readings from brick, plasterboard, textiles, and other materials.
+However, if you want more of an all-round tool, you’ll find that the best moisture meters are also able to take moisture readings from brick, plasterboard, textiles, and other materials.
 Plus, as mentioned, they can reveal information about the dampness in the air.

 These units are particularly useful when doing DIY or assessing building structures.

-Understanding Moisture Content Readings
+Measuring Moisture Content

 For firewood to burn well, its moisture content should be below 20%.
 To check its moisture levels, you’ll need a meter that can go up to at least 20%, so you know when a log is too wet to burn.